noiseprotocol/noise_spec/noise.md

    keys they possess.

- 2. Parties must not send their static public key, or an ephemeral public key, more than once per handshake (i.e. ignoring the pre-messages, there must be no more than one occurrence of "e", and one occurrence of "s", in the messages sent by any party).
+ 2. Parties must not send their static public key, or an ephemeral public key, more than once per handshake (i.e. including the pre-messages, there must be no more than one occurrence of "e", and one occurrence of "s", in the messages sent by any party).